On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications: Introduction

 \subsection{Acknowledgments}

-AP was partially supported by the Portuguese Foundation for Science and Technology (FCT) within project UIDB/04106/2020 (CIDMA) and by FonCyT BID-PICT 2018-02073.
-LVT was supported by a CONICET grant and FGM was supported by an FCT grant.
+AP was partially supported by the Portuguese Foundation for Science and Technology (FCT) Individual Call to Scientific Employment Stimulus (\url{https://doi.org/10.54499/2020.02775.CEECIND/CP1589/CT0032}) and by CIDMA under the FCT Multi-Annual Financing Program for R\&D Units.
+LVT was supported by a CONICET grant and FGM was supported by an FCT grant UI/BD/152573/2022.
+We thank the anonymous referees for their comments that improved the quality of the present article.